caseypaquola/BigBrainWarp/docs/pages/FAQs.rst

 **What's the difference between BigBrain and BigBrainSym?** The original volumetric reconstruction of BigBrain is tilted compared to a typical brain housed in a skull (see below).
 This has to do with tissue deformations of the specimen post-mortem.

 To facilitate comparisons with standard neuroimaging spaces, BigBrain was nonlinearly transformed to ICBM152 space, resulting in BigBrainSym.
-When parsing arguments to scripts in this toolbox, we use the shorthand "histological" for BigBrain and "sym" for BigBrainSym.
+When parsing arguments to scripts in this toolbox, we use the "bigbrain" for BigBrain and "bigbrainsym" for BigBrainSym.

 .. figure:: ./images/FAQ_BigBrainSym.png
    :height: 150px